Nord Stream 2 overshadows EU leaders' Ukraine trip

 But France, Germany, and Italy disappointed Ukraine by downgrading their delegations from foreign minister to lower-level officials at the last minute.

-According to EUobserver's sources, the decision prompted speculation in Kyiv that German chancellor Angela Merkel and French president Emmanuel Macron had agreed to do so after speaking with Russian president Vladimir Putin, in talks which also covered Russia's role in a potential Afghanistan refugee crisis.
+According to EUobserver's sources, the decision prompted speculation in Kyiv that German chancellor Angela Merkel had agreed to do so after speaking with Russian president Vladimir Putin, in talks which also covered Russia's support in a potential Afghan refugee crisis.

 And the Crimea Platform event was, in any case, overshadowed by Germany and Russia's imminent completion of a gas pipeline described as a "dangerous weapon" by Ukraine's president Volodymyr Zelensky on Sunday.

-"We view this project [Nord Stream 2] exclusively through the prism of security and consider it a dangerous geopolitical weapon of the Kremlin," he said after meeting Merkel in Kyiv the same day.
+"We view this project [Nord Stream 2] exclusively through the prism of security and consider it a ... geopolitical weapon of the Kremlin," he said after meeting Merkel in Kyiv the same day.

 "This is a dangerous weapon, not only for Ukraine but for the whole of Europe," Zelensky added.